What it’s Like Volcano Boarding in Nicaragua

 Headed to the volcano in the back of a pickup truck.
 Photo by Rene Cizio.

-We parked our trucks, hopped out of the back, and were met by several men who said they would carry our boards to the top of the volcano for $5.
-The solid wood board weighed between 10 – 15 pounds and the hike to the top was about an hour, maybe less.
+We parked our trucks, hopped out of the back, and were met by several men.
+They said they would carry our boards to the top of the volcano for $5.
+The solid wood board weighed between 10 and 15 pounds.
+The hike to the top was expected to take about an hour.

-They didn’t tell us that the “hike” was pathless and made up of nothing but gravelly, black ash and lava rock.
+They didn’t tell us that the hike was pathless.
+It comprised nothing but gravelly black ash and lava rock.
 Actual lava rock is not that easy to hike on.

 While I was trudging along at the back of the line, I met up with the woman who’d paid $5 to have her board carried.